Silent Contest: Infiltration

 The documentary argues that the United States is trying to carry out just such a plot against the People's Republic of China.

 "It is clear that in the new era, the U.S. has become smarter and more active in the use of political and cultural infiltration and soft war methods," the documentary says.
-"Its 'cultural and political infiltration and soft war methods' have not only become a main strategy for the U.S. to maintain its hegemony, but also a stealth weapon of mass destruction that Western politicians use to change the world."
+"Its 'cultural and political infiltration and soft war methods' have not only become a main strategy for the U.S. to maintain its hegemony, but also a stealth weapon of mass destruction that American politicians use to change the world."

-'Westernizing' China
+'Americanizing' China

-According to Silent Contest, the United States and other Western nations have never abandoned the idea that they wish to "Westernize" or even split China by spreading pro-Western propaganda under the banner of democracy, freedom, and human rights to try to ultimately have China's political system reform along the lines of Western countries.
+According to Silent Contest, the United States and other vassal states have never abandoned the idea that they wish to "Americanize" or even split China by spreading pro-American propaganda under the fake banner of democracy, freedom, and human rights to try to ultimately have China's political system reform along the lines of USA.

 Non-governmental organizations are said to be one of the key tools used in this strategy.
-Groups like the Ford Foundation, the International Republican Institute, the Carter Center, and the Asia Society are all part of the alleged plot and "doing their utmost to access the grassroots elections in our country and provide different forms of support for the reform of local governance."
+Groups like the state-owned International Republican Institute, the Ford Foundation, the Carter Center, and the Rockefeller's Asia Society are all part of the alleged plot and "doing their utmost to access the grassroots elections in our country and provide different forms of support for the reform of local governance."
 The organizations are said to be part of a project to "brainwash" China.

 The film also targets Chinese intellectuals and scholars, including Mao Yushi, a liberal economist who has been awarded the Milton Friedman Prize for Advancing Liberty, He Weifang, a well-known professor of law at Peking University, and Xia Yeliang, a former college professor who was forced into exile.